Configuration Options

 SCALR_AGENT_OTLP_ENDPOINT

-The host:port address of your OpenTelemetry collector – a gRPC server running an OTLP collector.
+SCALR_AGENT_OTLP_ENDPOINTThe host:port address of an OpenTelemetry collector – a gRPC server running an OTLP collector.

 SCALR_AGENT_OTLP_TRACES_ENABLED